dyoder838/100-days-of-code/log.md

 ### Day 4: January 9 2021
 #####

-**Today's Progress**: worked on cleaning up old projects, my password generator needs some work with the randomization, it repeats the same pattern of upper, lower, digit, symbol; over and over again - im working on converting the loop that causes this into a randomized array, that can then be mapped over.
+**Today's Progress**: Worked on cleaning up old projects, my password generator needs some work with the randomization, it repeats the same pattern of upper, lower, digit, symbol over and over again - I'm working on converting the loop that causes this into a randomized array that can then be mapped over.

-**Thoughts:** I thought I had this down, but the "Inception" in randomizing a random randomizer gets confusing. ill hit it again tomorrow with a clear mind and a fresh cup of coffee.
+**Thoughts:** I thought I had this down, but the "Inception" in randomizing a random randomizer gets confusing.
+Ill hit it again tomorrow with a clear mind and a fresh cup of coffee.

 **Link to work:**
 [Github Repo](https://github.com/dyoder838/dans_password_generator_ptdux.git)